Filters

 Both short-wave UVB and long-wave UVA rays damage the skin in different ways.

-- UVB radiation: It penetrates the epidermis and causes acute reactions such as redness, sunburn and blisters.
+- UVB radiation: It penetrates the epidermis and causes acute reactions such as skin redness, sunburn, and blisters.
 Repeated sunburn increases the risk of DNA damage and skin cancer.

-- UVA radiation: This penetrates deeper into the skin to the dermis, damaging the connective tissue and thus promoting premature skin aging (photoaging).
+- UVA radiation: This penetrates deeper into the skin, down to the dermis, damaging connective tissue and thus promoting premature skin aging (photoaging).
 UVA rays can even damage the skin through clouds and window glass.

 Other risk factors:

-- Individual skin type: People with fair skin and little melanin are more susceptible to visible UV damage.
+- Individual skin type: People with light skin and little melanin are more susceptible to visible UV damage.

-- Environmental factors: Air pollution and fine dust increase UV damage by forming free radicals that cause oxidative stress in the skin.
+- Environmental factors: Air pollution and particulate matter increase UV damage by forming free radicals that cause oxidative stress in the skin.

 Prevention of sun-related skin damage